-Bat's friend, Ellie Winters, is hired by promoters who are selling shares in their diamond mine.
-Although Ellie is convinced that the mine is legitimate, Bat investigates and discovers the owners are salting the mine with high-grade quartz as bait to swindle investors.
-Written by
+Bat's friend, Ellie Winters, is hired by promoters selling shares in their diamond mine.
+Although Ellie is convinced that the mine is legitimate, Bat investigates and discovers the owners are salting the mine with high-grade quartz.

 See more »

 This was not a bad little 30 minute TV show first shown in 1960.
 It involves a "diamond mine" in the old West.
 Bat Masterson runs into frequent flame Ellie Winters played by the beautiful Allison Hayes.
 Ellie is working for the owners of the diamond mine.
 The owners are selling shares to the local people (prospects-not prospectors) and have produced some "diamonds" to entice them to become investors.
 Ellie believes in the venture and talks it up to William Barclay 'Bat' Masterson played by Gene Kelley.
 Bat decides to invest (meagerly) and investigate the brilliance of this diamond mine.
 Those familiar with her know that Allison Hayes is a girl worth dieing for, and Bat is no exception.